-Benefit adjustment: Benefits are adjusted by decree for changes in the average salary and the legal minimum wage, depending on the financial resources of the system.
-(The last adjustment was made in 2001.)
+Benefit adjustment: Benefits are adjusted by decree according to changes in the average salary and the legal minimum wage, depending on the financial resources of the system.
+(The last adjustment was made in 2008.)

 Workers' Medical Benefits

 Benefits include medical and surgical care, hospitalization, medicines, appliances, transportation, and rehabilitation.